Kumbh Mela

+Before 1858, the name "Kumbh" was applied only to the 12th occurrence of an annual mela in Haridwar during the Vaishakha month.
+As mentioned in Hindu texts such as Ramcharitmanas, an annual Magh Mela was held in Prayag during the month of Pausha.
+The Haridwar mela had seen clashes between rival groups in the past including one in 1796 which resulted in multiple deaths.
+After the Indian Rebellion of 1857 had been suppressed by the British Raj, the Pragwals (a traditional priest community) in Allahabad proposed the idea of an organised pilgrimage at Prayag under the supervision of the British.
+The first Kumbh Mela at Prayag was organised in 1870.

+In other parts of India, similar but smaller community pilgrimage and bathing festivals are held.
+Magha or Makar melas that have also been referred to as Kumbh Mela include those held in Kumbakonam, Kurukshetra, Panauti, Rajim, and Sonipat.
+These are generally held at prominent water bodies at varying time intervals, and attract a large gatherings.
+For example, the Mahamaham is held in Kumbakonam once every twelve years at the Mahamaham Tank near the Kaveri river.

 Etymology and nomenclature

 The Kumbha in Kumbha Mela literally means "pitcher, jar, pot" in Sanskrit.
 It is found in the Vedic texts, in this sense, often in the context of holding water or in mythical legends about the nectar of immortality.
 The word Kumbha or its derivatives are found in the Rigveda (1500–1200 BCE), for example, in verse 10.89.7; verse 19.16 of the Yajurveda, verse 6.3 of Samaveda, verse 19.53.3 of the Atharvaveda, and other Vedic and post-Vedic ancient Sanskrit literature.
 In astrological texts, the term also refers to the zodiac sign of Aquarius.
 The astrological etymology dates to late 1st-millennium CE.

 The word mela means "unite, join, meet, move together, assembly, junction" in Sanskrit, particularly in the context of fairs, and community celebrations.
 This word too is found in the Rigveda and other ancient Hindu texts.
 Thus, Kumbh Mela means an "assembly, meet, union" around "water or nectar of immortality".